Call for Papers

-The AGI conference series is the premier international forum for cutting-edge research and thinking regarding the original goal of the AI field — the creation of thinking machines with general intelligence at the human level and ultimately beyond.
-Like its predecessors, AGI-12 will gather researchers in AGI and associated disciplines for wide-ranging presentation and discussion of approaches, architectures, algorithms and ideas relevant to the advancement of artificial general intelligence.
+The AGI conference series is the premier international event aimed at advancing the state of knowledge regarding the original goal of the AI field — the creation of thinking machines with general intelligence at the human level and possibly beyond.

-General Intelligence.
-Appropriate topics for contributed papers include, but are not restricted, to:
+Appropriate topics for contributed papers include, but are not restricted to: